roman-milk/roman-milk.github.io/chucks-fantasy.md

  It was evil of me and I know it, but I wanted to give Chuck a present for letting me do what I was doing and I remembered how angry he had been at Mark for what Mark had done at the first party.
 I goaded Mark a little more, "Come on lover, come on, hurry, Chuck is on the way, but I need to cum.
 Faster baby, fuck me faster, hurry baby, hurry, make me cum."

  The little head was winning the fight with the big head and he was breathing hard and ramming me hard when suddenly I rolled out from under him and scrambled off the bed.
 Mark's cock was bobbing up and down and he had a confused look on his face.
 What had just happened hadn't made its way to the big head yet.
-Report_Story #2